splunk/public-o11y-docs/_includes/gdi/available-azure.rst

-You can collect data from the following Azure services out-of-the-box:
+Splunk Observability Cloud can collect metrics from the Azure services listed below.
+To do so, add the service to your Azure integration as explained in :ref:`connect-to-azure`.

 .. list-table::
   :header-rows: 1